youandmedigital/craft-breadcrumb/README.md

 - If you want to customise each title in the breadcrumb

-If you have a multilingual site setup, Breadcrumb will add the language segment to the crumb.
-This can be fixed by working with `skipUrlSegment`, `homeTitle` and `homeUrl`.

 ## Installation

 To install the plugin, follow these instructions.